scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 ------------------------------------------------

-Docker :cite:`Docker_Inc_undated-ai` is extremely flexible, and has been used throughout the scientific and data science community for standardizing environments that are shareable with other people.
+Docker :cite:`Docker_Inc_undated-ai` is extremely flexible, and has been used throughout the scientific and data science community for standardizing environments that are sharable with other people.
 A Docker image contains nearly all of the pieces necessary to re-run an analysis.
 This provides the right balance between flexibility (e.g. a Docker image can contain basically any environment) and being lightweight to